Roll20/roll20-api-scripts/ConditionTracker/README.md

 ## Macro Usage

 Roll20 Mods cannot create true native dialogs, so Condition Tracker uses macros and chat menus.
-On install, the mod creates or updates two GM macros:
+On install, the mod creates or updates four GM macros:

 - **`ConditionTrackerWizard`** (`!condition-tracker --prompt`) — launches the step-by-step condition wizard.
 No token selection required beforehand.
 - **`ConditionTrackerMultiTarget`** (`!condition-tracker --multi-target`) — select one or more tokens on the board first, then run the macro.
 The wizard applies the chosen condition to all selected tokens at once.
+- **`ConditionTrackerReportToken`** (`!condition-tracker --report-token`) — select one or more tokens first, then run to get a GM whisper listing all conditions applied to and by each selected token.
+- **`ConditionTrackerSaved`** (`!condition-tracker --saved`) — select a token first, then run to view/manage saved long-term effects for that token.

-If either macro is missing, use `!condition-tracker --reinstall-macro` to recreate both for all current GM players.
+If any macro is missing, use `!condition-tracker --reinstall-macro` to recreate all four for all current GM players.

 If the help handout is missing, duplicated, or out of date, use `!condition-tracker --reinstall-handout` to recreate/update the localized handout.